bevyengine/rfcs/rfcs/80-curve-trait.md

 values can then be sampled at any point on the curve.
 Another common example would be "spherical linear interpolation" (`slerp`) of quaternions, used in animation and other rigid motions.

-To aid you in using this trait, `Interpolable` has blanket implementations for tuples whose members are `Interpolable` (which simultaneously interpolate each constituent); in the same way, the `Interpolable` trait can be derived for structs whose members are `Interpolable` with `#[derive(Interpolable)]`:
+To make using `Interpolable` easier, it has a blanket implementation for tuples whose members are `Interpolable` (which simultaneously interpolate each constituent); in the same way, the `Interpolable` trait can be derived for structs whose members are `Interpolable` with `#[derive(Interpolable)]`:
 ```rust